Jip-Hop/jailmaker/README.md

 ## Docker

 The `jailmaker` script won't install Docker for you, but it can setup the jail with the capabilities required to run docker.
 You can manually install Docker inside the jail using the [official installation guide](https://docs.docker.com/engine/install/#server) or use [convenience script](https://get.docker.com).
+Additionally you may use the [docker config template](./templates/docker/README.md).

 ## Documentation